voyagermesh/voyager/docs/guides/certificate/dns/route53.md

           servicePort: 80
 ```

-Wait for the LoadBlanacer CNAME to be assigned.
-Once the CNAME is assigned, set the LoadBlancer hostname as the CNAME record for test domain `www.kiteci.pro`
+Wait for the LoadBalancer CNAME to be assigned.
+Once the CNAME is assigned, set the LoadBalancer hostname as the CNAME record for test domain `www.kiteci.pro`

 ```console
 $ kubectl get svc voyager-test-ingress -o wide